 Each session will include an introductory lecture followed by a guided experiential practice intended to model shared-inquiry pedagogy.
 The experiential part of each session may include sitting meditation, Body Weather Reading, guided movement inquiry, and both active and passive gentle yoga practice.
 There will be time at the end of each session for questions and answers.

-There are six sessions, each 2.5 hours including a presentation of the days' focus, followed by experiential practices such as Body Weather Reading in sitting meditation, guided movement inquiry, both active and Restorative yoga practice, and deep relaxation.
-An additional section mostly less than 30 minutes of questions and answers was recorded and is presented here.
+There are six sessions, each 2.5 hours including a presentation of the day's focus, followed by experiential practices such as Body Weather Reading in sitting meditation, guided movement inquiry, both active and Restorative yoga practice, and deep relaxation.
+An additional section of questions and answers was recorded and is presented here.

 This intensive is for practitioners of Yoga and somatics with at least one year of consistent personal practice.